okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 2. (Optional) If the Role supports targets, use one of the [target operations](/docs/reference/api/roles/#role-target-operations) to indicate which specific resource the admin can manage.

 Note that the entities involved in standard Role assignment are:
-* A Role: Identified either by type or id returned from [listing API](/docs/reference/api/roles/#list-roles)
+* A Role: Identified either by type or ID returned from the [listing API](/docs/reference/api/roles/#list-roles)
 * A principal: Either a Group or a User
 * (Optional) A resource: When using [target operations](/docs/reference/api/roles/#role-target-operations) this could be either an App or a Group